kuzzleio/documentation/src/sdk-reference/index/exists/exists.js.md

 ## Resolve

-On resolve, returns a boolean that indicate whether the index exists or not.
+Resolves to a boolean that indicate whether the index exists or not.

 ## Usage